What's the History of Your Cottage?

 Residents and neighbors

-With some luck and a bit of work you may be able to find descendants of those families who have photos of your long-ago neighbors and even historic photos of your street.
-A search on Ancestry found a relative of Herman Hartman who graciously shared a photo of his family.
+You may find information about former residents of your house in a family tree on a genealogy website.
+If the tree was created by a direct descendant of the former resident, they may have photos or know more about the family.
+It takes a bit of detective work and luck to find someone who might have more information about your house and get a reply.
+In our example, a search on Ancestry found a relative of Herman Hartman who graciously shared a family photo.
 Herman is on the back left with his siblings, parents and nieces and nephews.
 The house pictured is not our house on Monticello Ave, but is likely one of the homes of his relatives in Cleveland where he grew up before marrying and moving to Chicago in the mid-1880s.

+You can piece together a timeline of your house combining the property record and biographical information about past residents.
 Herman and his wife Minnie bought the property at 843 N Monticello about two weeks after their son Percy was born in 1888.
 Their oldest daughter Elsie was five and son Roy two.
-After the brick cottage was built in 1890, the couple had two more children who grew up with their siblings in the cottage which was only a bit more than 600 square feet when it was built.
-We might guess that the house was similar to other cottages, with a semi-finished room in the attic where the five children slept when they were older.
+After the brick cottage was finished in 1890, the couple had two more children who grew up with their siblings in the house which was only about 650 square feet when first built.
+We might guess that, like other cottages, there was a semi-finished room in the attic where the five children slept.
 Herman worked as a foreman at a brass foundry.
-After their children were grown, Herman and Minnie sold the house in 1914 and made a dramatic move far from Chicago to a farm near Galveston, Texas.
+After their children were all grown, Herman and Minnie sold the house in 1914 and made a dramatic move far from Chicago to a farm near Galveston, Texas.

 Whether or not you have luck finding information about the families who once lived at your house, it can also be worth the time to research the houses next door as well.
 You might find that the long-ago neighbors were related to the residents of your house, or have a photo which shows your house in the background, like the house on the left in the Hartman family photo above.
-If there are other cottages next door to yours, they may have been built by the same builder and have a similar history.
-It can take some time to research additional houses, but the connections between long-ago neighbors can create a better picture of what your street was like long ago.
+If there are other cottages near yours, they may have been built by the same builder and have a similar history.
+It can take extra time to research additional houses, but finding connections between long-ago neighbors can create a larger picture of what your street was like long ago.

 Photos of the neighborhood

 Another place to look for historic photos of your house is in museum collections.
-Chicago Collections makes it easy to search digital images held by numerous Chicago institutions by neighborhood.
+The Chicago Collections Consortium makes it easy to search digital images held by numerous Chicago institutions by neighborhood.
 Many photos may be identified by neighborhood only, not by address.
-In addition you can search for owner names, addresses or street names in the search bar at the top to see if any photos or other documents turn up.
+You can search for owner names, addresses and street names in the search bar at the top to see if any photos or other documents turn up.

 Have you found an interesting story about the history of your workers cottage?
 Please share with us!